devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Workloads and Scheduling/Liveliness Readiness Probe.md

 ``````

 ##### Define Readiness probes
 Readiness probes are configured similarly to liveness probes.
 The only difference is that you use the readinessProbe field instead of the livenessProbe field.
 You have to determine exactly what to test to ensure a readiness probe tests readiness.
+###### Question-
+Create an busybox pod (that includes port 80) with an HTTP readinessProbe on path /tmp/healthy on port 80.
+Again, run it, check the readinessProbe, delete it.

 ### Example2
 ``````sh